Un-mixing Test-time Adaptation under Heterogeneous Data Streams: Frequency-based Decentralized Adaptation

 \subsection{Frequency-based Augmentation}

-{While decentralized learning mitigates batch-level heterogeneity, it may fall short in precisely capturing individual distribution shifts due to limited batch size and clustering noise.
+Although decentralized learning separates heterogeneous shifts into more coherent subdomains, each local model inevitably operates on a reduced set of samples.
+This limited within-cluster diversity may lead to unstable adaptation.
 To address this, we introduce a frequency-based augmentation strategy tailored for our decentralized paradigm.
 The method perturbs the amplitude components of target samples in the Fourier space, generating variations that are diverse yet consistent with each sample’s underlying distribution.
-This targeted augmentation enriches subdomain representations and strengthens model robustness across heterogeneous shifts.}
+This targeted augmentation enriches subdomain representations and strengthens model robustness across heterogeneous shifts.